reactjs/react.dev/src/content/reference/react-dom/components/script.md

 ### Rendering an inline script {/*rendering-an-inline-script*/}

-To include an inline script, render the `<script>` component with the script source code as its children.
-Inline scripts are not de-duplicated or moved to the document `<head>`, and since they don't load any external resources, they will not cause your component to suspend.
+To include an inline script, render the `<script>` Component with the script source code as its children.
+Inline scripts are not de-duplicated or moved to the document `<head>`, and since they don't load any external resources, they will not cause your Component to suspend.

 <SandpackWithHTMLOutput>